hahayonghuming/JianyuSu.github.io/_pages/cv.md

 ======
 * B.S. in Environmental Engineering, Beijing Institute of Technology, 2015
 * M.E. in Systems Engineering, Univerisity of Virginia, 2016
-* Ph.D in Systems Engineering, University of Virginia, 2021 (expected)
+* Ph.D. in Systems Engineering, University of Virginia, 2021 (expected)

 Work experience
 ======